Manchester Futsal Club

-Manchester Futsal Club is an English futsal club, based in Greater Manchester.
+Manchester Futsal Club is an English professional futsal club based in Greater Manchester.
 They have competed in the National FA Futsal League since its inception and are one of the most prominent and established futsal clubs in Great Britain.
 The club was created in March 2006, and was the first futsal club to receive the FA's Charter Standard in England.
 As well as working with Manchester College, the city's University futsal teams and neighbouring football clubs in the Greater Manchester area, the club also delivers a number of Manchester FA Futsal 5's leagues and futsal specific coaching sessions in local schools, sports clubs and various community projects within the Greater Manchester area.